-As some of you know, I’ve been doing the “Keto” diet since mid-November.
-I’ve seen great results thus far; in fact I’m about
+As some of you know, I’ve been doing the “Keto” diet since mid-November 2018.
+I’ve seen great results thus far; in fact I’m now

-7-10 [edit: 4.8 as of 05/31/19] pounds away from my goal weight and I’ll post another personal update around the beginning of the month.
+below my initial goal weight of 175 pounds!
+I’m now working to hit a new goal of 167 pounds, where I’ll transition to maintenance. at 155 (depending on the day), and trying to recomposition my body through lifting.
 As I’ve been tracking my progress via this blog and Instagram, I’ve had a few people ask me about the diet.
 So, I figured I’d write a story on my experience.

 A couple of caveats/disclaimers (I am a lawyer after all):